The 0x80070103 Windows Update Error can appear due to various reasons. The full error message reads:

 Restart will release the RAM and terminate all apps & processes that may be preventing the Windows Update Services from functioning properly.

-Also, it’s a good practice to restart computer/laptop at regular intervals.
+Also, it’s a good practice to restart the system at regular intervals.
 Doing so gives the hardware component time to cool down and also eliminates bugs & glitches.

 3. Run the Windows Update Troubleshooter